 - May be able to exchange ongoing payments for a lump sum benefit

-- This cover may provide more comprehensive cover when compared to a default group Income Protection policy through super
+- This cover may provide more comprehensive cover when compared to a default group income protection policy through super.

 - Claims may be processed fast as the insurer only has to deal with the policy owner/insured person.
 There is no approval needed from a superannuation trustee should a benefit amount be payable